mariechatfield/tutorials/firebase/steps/step2_write_data_manually.md

-# Step 2: Write some data manually in the Firebase Dashboard
+# Step 2: Write data manually in the Firebase Dashboard

 ## BEFORE